cconover/wp-fragmention/readme.txt

 == Upgrade Notice ==

+= 0.1.4 =
+Minified version of the Fragmention script is now used.

 = 0.1.3 =
 Updated to the latest version of the Fragmention script, which fixes an issue parsing the second hashmark.